 Another way to look at the future of the company is to focus on the environment that will determine it.
 That environment is dominated by one thing: choice.
 Technology and globalisation open up ever more opportunities for individuals and firms to collect information and conduct economic activity outside traditional structures.
-While the age of mass production lowered the costs of products at the expense of limiting choices, modern "flexible"

-production systems both lower costs and increase choice.
+While the age of mass production lowered the costs of products at the expense of limiting choices, modern "flexible" production systems both lower costs and increase choice.
 Consumers have more choice over where they spend their money.
-Producers have more choice over which suppliers to use.
-Shareholders have more choice over where to put their money.
+Producers have more choice over where to put their money.
 With all that choice around, future companies will have to be very flexible in order to quickly adapt to the changing environments if they are to survive.